 This bursary is for new undergraduate students from the UK who are young adult carers.

-You are classed as a young adult carer if you are a carer between the ages of 18 and 25 who looks after a relative or friend, of any age, due to:
+You are classed as a young adult carer if you are a carer under 25 who looks after a relative or friend, of any age, due to:

 - chronic or terminal illness